-Regardless of the preferred style of headings, consider the following points:

-- ▶ Do not use all-caps and underlining unless that is the format required by your employer.
-The exception is for fixed headings of the kind discussed in Section 19.2. - ➤ Resist the temptation to write lots of point headings.
-For example, unless your memo is quite long (longer than five single-spaced or ten double-spaced pages), you should not need more than two levels of heading. - ▶ You do not need sub-headings under a heading if there is only one sub-heading at that level.
+- 8 Section 11.3 also discussed the difference between Student 7's longer - headings in the example and a sparser version of heading.
+Which type of - heading you use to present your analysis depends on the expectations of - your reader.
+If your supervising attorney prefers detailed headings, use - them; if they prefer sparse headings, use them. - Regardless of the preferred style of headings, consider the following points: - ▶ Do not use all-caps and underlining unless that is the format required by your employer.
+The exception is for fixed headings of the kind discussed in Section 29.2. - ▶ Resist the temptation to write lots of point headings.
+For example, unless your memo is quite long (longer than five single-spaced or ten double-spaced pages), you should not need more than two levels of heading.
+Note that you may have more topics in your outline than you will have headings in your presentation.
+That's in part because you might be able to apply a rule with three elements in one paragraph of your text, thus needing a heading only for the rule, not each of the elements.
+Your outline, on the other hand, may have broken out the rule separately. - ▶ You do not need sub-headings under a heading if there is only one sub-heading at that level.
 In other words, you do not need a 'I.' unless you have at least a 'II.'
 You do not need an 'A.' unless you have at least a 'B.' An you do not need a '1.' unless you have at least a '2.'

-11.4 Facts
+31 15.4 Facts

-The factual background for a complex predictive analysis is not that much different than for a simple analysis, so consider the advice in Section 10.9.
-A complex analysis can call for two techniques of which you should be aware.

-First, if the factual background is long and complicated enough, you may need point headings to break it up clearly.
-Don't forget to use roadmapping before moving to a subheading, so you reader knows what to expect.
-In these cases, the headings will tend to be shorter, though they may still be sentences.

-Second, in a very long analysis, you may find that it's better to break the facts up, placing a factual background at the beginning of different sections of the analysis.
-If you do so, you should be sure that the facts you place in one section of an analysis are not also needed in other sections.
+- The factual background for a complex predictive analysis is not that much - different than for a simple analysis, so consider the advice in Section 13.1. - A complex analysis can call for two techniques of which you should be - 35 aware. - First, if the factual background is long and complicated enough, you may - need point headings to break it up clearly.
+Don't forget to use roadmapping - before moving to a subheading, so you reader knows what to expect.
+In - these cases, the headings will tend to be shorter, though they may still be - 40 sentences. - Second, in a very long analysis, you may find that it's better to break the - 42 facts up, placing a factual background at the beginning of different sections - of the analysis.
+If you do so, you should be sure that the facts you place in - one section of an analysis are not also needed in other sections.

 Finally, writing facts for persuasive documents can be quite different than writing them for predictive analyses.
-You'll find advice regarding that in Chapter 21 and Chapter 22.
+You'll find advice regarding that in Chapter 32 and Chapter 35.